coopachupa/Project-3-/README.md

 ## References for data code used:
 Poyscript
 HTML
+Brian Design (a few design techniques were presented to be included in making the website but may not have been used)

 ## Team_Members():
 - Ashley Cooper>...Visualizations, Coffee Research, Project Report, Outline/Proposal, Git setup, Presentation, HTML
 - Nurmaa Dashzeveg>...Final Jupyter Notebook, Presentation, CSV Pull, Visualization